 Project for the Marketing MWs portion with structure and pricing as follows:

 Fuel Manager: ENA would provide market-based gas to the Plant in quantities to be determined and would remarket any excess gas.
 ENA would be Fuel Manager to the Project for a yearly fee of $180,000 escalated at PPI.
-ENA would supply gas at Inside F.E.R.C.’s Gas Market Report - Texas Eastern Transmission Corp., South Texas (Index Column) for gas (“Gas Index”) plus transportation charges to the Plant for standard packages.
+ENA would supply gas at Gas Index plus transportation charges to the Plant for standard packages.

 For non-standard packages, ENA would use commercially reasonable efforts to supply gas at the lower of the prevailing market price of gas or the cost of parking, lending, storing or paying transportation imbalance fees.